Projects

 We channel our resources into the areas that will benefit the Scottish aquaculture sector the most, including reducing its environmental footprint and increasing its economic impact.

-The overarching aim of this project was to establish guidelines for the safe and effi...
+The primary aim of this project was to drive change and address issues within the UK...

 Industry-academic collaborations